 - Preheat grill to medium high.

-- Add the vegetables to the grill and cook 7-12 minutes turning occasionally and removing vegetables to a plate as they are cooked.
+- Add the vegetables to the grill and cook 7 to 12 minutes turning occasionally and removing vegetables to a plate as they are cooked.

 Notes

-- You may use a zip bag to marinate veggies instead of a bowl.
+- You may use a zippered plastic bag to marinate veggies instead of a bowl.

 - Use a grill basket to prevent veggies from slipping through the grates.

-- If using wooden skewers soak in water for 30 minutes before use to prevent charring or catching fire.
+- If using wooden skewers, soak in water for 30 minutes before use to prevent them from charring or catching fire.

 - As you remove the cooked vegetables, wrap them in foil to keep them warm.
 Just before serving, pop the open wrap back on the grill or under a broiler to reheat and crisp up the edges.

-- Veggies will keep in a covered container in the refrigerator for about 2-3 days.
+- Veggies will keep in a covered container in the refrigerator for about 2 to 3 days.
 Reheat in a foil wrap, or use leftovers in other recipes.

 Nutrition Information